AndersLemme/audio_detection/README.md

 Keep the important part.
 Reduce overfitting rate

+Regularization & dropouts:
+Dropout randomly sets a fraction of the neurons to 0 during training (droppout(0.4) = sets 40% to 0).
+Is a method applied to prevent overfitting and improve generalization.
+Too much droppouts might lead to reducing the performance of the model and might cause underfinning.

+L2 regularization reduces the weights in the loss function.
+This helps to generelize the model and prevent overfitting.
+Higher L2 regularization wieghts can reduce overfitting. (can lead to ) reducing l2 regularization makes the model ....

 ## Folder Structure
  1. audiofiles 	- Includes all the audio data. the wav-files are ignored so ask @AndersLemme for the data.